anujkkarmakar/lawsy-website/README.md

 </li>
 </ul>

-### Steps to run the project <br>
+### Steps to run the project

 * You must have npm installed on your system.
-If you donot have npm installed, you can install from [here](https://nodejs.org/en/download).
+If you don't have npm installed, you can install it from [here](https://nodejs.org/en/download).

-* The firebase_config credentials and AWS API Gateway credentials are ignored by Git to maintain confidentaility.
+* The firebase_config credentials and AWS API Gateway credentials are ignored by Git to maintain confidentiality.

 * On terminal, execute `npm run start` and it will open the website at  `http://localhost:port/`

 * Congratulations!
 The website is successfully running.

-### Architecture of the website <br>
+### Architecture of the website

 ##### How data is send to the server:
 Website ----> API Gateway ---> AWS Lambda --> AWS RDS